xrdocs/cnbng/_tutorials/pppoe-ds-dhcpv6-subscriber-bringup-in-cnbng.md

 ## Introduction

-To bringup a PPPoE dualstack(DS) subscriber in cnBNG, we need to setup some configurations on both cnBNG CP and cnBNG UP (ASR9k).
-In this tutorial we will bringup a PPPoE DS subscriber session with plan policies and required ACL received during authentication (pap/chap) from freeradius.
+In this tutorial we will bringup PPPoE DS subscriber session with plan policies and required ACL received from freeradius.
 We will use IPCP to assign IPv4 address and DHCPv6 for IPv6 address (IANA+IAPD) assignment to the subscriber.

 ## Topology

-In this topology we are using Spirent as the CPE, cnBNG will assign both IPv4 and IPv6 (NA + PD) prefixes to CPE.
-IPv4 prefix will be assigned using IPCP whereas for IPv6 prefix assignments client will use DHCPv6.
-The prefix assignment will happen through IPAM which is integral part of cnBNG CP.
+In this setup we are using Spirent as the CPE, cnBNG will assign both IPv4 and IPv6 (NA + PD) prefixes to CPE.
+IPv4 prefix will be assigned using IPCP whereas IPv6 prefix will be assigned through DHCPv6.
+The prefix assignment will happen through IPAM which is integral part of cnBNG Controlplane.

-Radius profile configured here is to activate 100mbps plan service with v4 and v6 ACLs applied to dynamic subscriber interface on UP.

 ![pppoe-ds-topo.png]({{site.baseurl}}/images/pppoe-ds-topo.png)